develop2arman/rust-all-in-one/workspace/trait/built-in/BUILT_IN.md

 ## To Owned

 This trait is meant to be implemented for types that can be converted in to an owned version.
 For example, the &str type has this trait implemented for String.
-This means the &str type has a method called to_owned() on it that can convert it in to a String type, which is an owned type.
+This means the **&str type has a method called to_owned() on it that can convert it in to a String type**, which is an owned type.

 ## From & Into